tdwg/bdq/tg3/README.md

-## Welcome to the Data Quality Use Case Library Task Group
+## Closed: Data Quality Use Case Library Task Group

 ##NB This Task Group has now been wound up